 The SF State NAGPRA Program began in 1996.
-SF State NAGPRA Summaries, Inventories, Notices, and Culturally Unidentifiable Native American Inventory have been submitted to the National NAGPRA Program.
+SF State NAGPRA Program Summaries, Inventories, Notices, and Culturally Unidentifiable Native American Inventories have been submitted to the National NAGPRA Program.
 NAGPRA compliance is an ongoing process at SF State.
 All of our documents are subject to change as tribal groups become federally recognized, NAGPRA laws are revised, and collection records are updated.

 The pictures below show the repatriation of baskets to the Tubatulabals of Kern Valley (top left) and to the Santa Rosa Rancheria (bottom right) in 2012.
 The Tubatulabal tribal representatives are Louise Miranda-Akers, Betsy Johnson, and Marie Bovey.
 The Santa Rosa tribal representatives are Pete Alanis and Lalo Franco.
 (Photographs by Peter Biella, used with permission from the two tribes)